Kot Engenharia

 By analyzing the flow in the helideck region, pilots are able to visualize typical conditions, allowing for better planning of the final approach for landing and ensuring greater safety in operations.

-The influence of exhaust gases on aircraft lift is significant and should be avoided by distancing the exhaust ducts from the helideck area.
+Therefore, the influence of exhaust gases on aircraft lift is significant and should be avoided by distancing the exhaust ducts from the helideck area.